quobyte/openstack_patches/README.md

 Backports of performance optimizations that remove the usage of xattr from the Nova driver and mount Quobyte volumes without xattr support, in order to improve iops.
 This patch comes in two flavors:

 * xattr-removal_mitaka-nova_plain-diff.patch: patches xattr out of the vanilla release code
-* xattr-removal_mitaka-nova_upon-systemd-run-patch.patch: patches xattr out of code that has previously been patched with the systemd-cbroup patch from this repository
+* xattr-removal_mitaka-nova_upon-systemd-run-patch.patch: patches xattr out of code that has previously been patched with the systemd-cgroup patch from this repository